-Hobbiton is where the trilogies of The Lord of The Ring and The Hobbit were shot.
+Hobbiton is where the trilogies of The Lord of The Rings and The Hobbit were shot.
 Well, at least some parts of it.
 The Shire, or the Hobbit Village, is there.
 It’s amazingly well done.
-We’ve been there in 2013 for the day tour and here is our review.
+We’ve also been there for the day tour and here is our review.
 On this post, you’ll find the Hobbiton Evening Dinner Tour for families – review!

 It was a horrible day.
 It rained all day long.
 The sky was completely gray.
 There was even some fog.
 I ended up wondering if it was really worth the drive, but we’d already paid for it, so we went ahead.